macovedj/gitty/README.md

 # Gitty

 An app for collaborative text editing in a git repo in the browser.
-No more need for local code, use git commands like `add` and `commit` in the browser while collaborating with teammates.
+No more need for local code, use git commands like `add` and `commit` in the browser while collaborating with teammates in real time.
 Lots of lines of code game straight from [https://github.com/rudi-c/alchemy-book](Alchemy-book), which is inspired by the LOGOOT implementation of a crdt.
 Very much a work in progress.